Asabeneh/30-Days-Of-React/10_React_Project_Folder_Structure/10_react_project_folder_structure.md

 ## Exercises:Level 2

-1. Using the components we created so far make a simple portfolio.
+1. Make a simple a simple portfolio using the components we have created so far.

 🎉 CONGRATULATIONS ! 🎉